gravitational/teleport/lib/keystore/README.md

-# HSM
+# Keystore

-Package hsm provides an HSM client and associated helpers for handling HSM-backed keys within Teleport.
+Package keystore provides a generic client and associated helpers for handling private keys that may be backed by an HSM.

 ## Notes on testing

-Testing the HSM package, predictable, requires an HSM.
-Testcases are currently written for the "raw" hsm client (no HSM), SoftHSMv2, YubiHSM2, and AWS CloudHSM.
+Testing the Keystore package, predictable, requires an HSM.
+Testcases are currently written for the "raw" KeyStore (no HSM), SoftHSMv2, YubiHSM2, and AWS CloudHSM.
 Only the "raw" tests run without any setup, but testing for SoftHSM is enabled by default in the Teleport docker buildbox and will be run in CI.